junxit/us-congress-bills-115/bill.md

   - **(2)** *Conforming amendment* Paragraph (2)(A) of such subsection is amended by striking “is enrolled” and inserting “except as provided by paragraph (6), is enrolled”.
   - **(3)** *Identification of persons* Section 1110a of such title is amended by adding at the end the following new subsection:
-    > - **(c)** *Certain individuals not required To enroll in Medicare Part B* In carrying out subsection (a), the Secretary of Defense shall coordinate with the Secretary of Health and Human Services and the Commissioner of Social Security to—
+    > - **(c)** *Certain individuals not required to enroll in Medicare Part B* In carrying out subsection (a), the Secretary of Defense shall coordinate with the Secretary of Health and Human Services and the Commissioner of Social Security to—
     >   - **(1)** identify persons described in subparagraph (B) of section 1086(d)(6) of this title; and
     >   - **(2)** provide information and counseling pursuant to subparagraph (D) of such section.

 - **(b)** *Non-Application of Medicare part B late enrollment penalty* Section 1839(b) of the Social Security Act (42 U.S.C.
 1395r(b)) is amended, in the second sentence, by inserting “or months for which the individual can demonstrate that the individual is an individual described in paragraph (6)(B) of section 1086(d) of title 10, United States Code, who is enrolled in the TRICARE program pursuant to such section” after “an individual described in section 1837(k)(3)”.
-- **(c)** *Report* Not later than October 1, 2024, the Secretary of Defense, the Secretary of Health and Human Services, and the Commissioner of Social Security shall jointly submit to the Committees on Armed Services of the House of Representatives and the Senate, the Committee on Ways and Means of the House of Representatives, and the Committee on Finance of the Senate a report on the implementation of section 1086(d)(6) of title 10, United States Code, as added by subsection (a).
+- **(c)** *Report* Not later than October 1, 2024, the Secretary of Defense, the Secretary of Health and Human Services, and the Commissioner of Social Security shall jointly submit to the Committees on Armed Services of the House of Representatives and the Senate, the Committee on Ways and Means and the Committee on Energy and Commerce of the House of Representatives, and the Committee on Finance of the Senate a report on the implementation of section 1086(d)(6) of title 10, United States Code, as added by subsection (a).
 Such report shall include, with respect to the period covered by the report—
   - **(1)** the number of individuals enrolled in TRICARE for Life who are not enrolled in the supplementary medical insurance program under part B of title XVIII of the Social Security Act (42 U.S.C.
 1395j et seq.) by reason of such section 1086(d)(6); and
   - **(2)** the number of individuals who—
     - **(A)** are retired from the Armed Forces under chapter 61 of title 10, United States Code;